-My favorite combo is shrimp and ground pork, with garlic chive, shitake mushrooms, soy sauce, sesame oil and starch.
+My favorite dumpling filling combo is simply shrimp and ground pork, with garlic chive, soy sauce, a little salt, and sesame oil.
 Delish!
-I’ve experimented with lots of optional add-ins and didn’t find them to be worth the extra effort.

 Filling directions: Mix all filling ingredients together in a large bowl.
 This can be done up to a day ahead of time and stored covered in the fridge.

 Wrapping directions: Prepare a small bowl of warm water.
 This will be your wrapping “glue.”

 To avoid running out of either filling or wrappers, I start by splitting my wrapper into quarters and also roughly segmenting the filling into the same.
-Keep the pile of unused wrappers covered, so they don’t dry out.
+Be sure to keep the pile of unused wrappers covered, so they don’t dry out.

 1. Put a wrapper in the palm of your hand and 1 spoonful of filling in the center.
 Start with less filling if it’s your first time wrapping!

-2. Dab a finger on your other hand in the warm water, and “draw” the water liberally around the outer circumference of the wrapper.
+2. Dab a finger on your other hand in the warm water, and “draw” the water liberally around the outer circumference edge of the wrapper.